-A Registered Investment Advisor is licensed through their state or the SEC to provide investment advice for a fee.
+A Registered Investment Adviser is licensed through their state or the SEC to provide investment advice for a fee.
 That includes:

 Collecting a fee for giving hourly advice (like a CPA or attorney)

-Collecting fees for managing portfolios (e.g. 1% annually of assets under management)
+Collecting fees for managing portfolios (e.g. 1% annually of the portfolio value)

 What are the trade-offs?